block-hczhai/block2-preview/README.md

     pip install block2

-To run a DMRG calculation, please using the following command:
+To run a DMRG calculation, please use the following command:

     block2.py dmrg.conf > dmrg.out